 Ice cream shop owner Bill Watson taped the windows on his Nags Head store, where he lost $4,700 worth of merchandise in the area’s last hurricane, Emily, in 1993. ``It’s the price you pay for living in paradise,″ he said.

 Hurricane warnings were posted from north of Little River Inlet in South Carolina north to Chincoteague, Va., a distance of about 420 miles.

 A hurricane watch _ a less severe form of advisory than a warning _ was in effect for coastal areas of South Carolina, Maryland and Delaware on either side of the warning area.

 ``This storm is very big and widespread,″ said Tom Ditt, North Carolina state emergency management spokesman. ``It’s going to hit everywhere along the coast in some degree.″

-Hurricane-force winds, 74 mph and up, extended out from the center up to 140 miles, and tropical storm-force winds, 39-74 mph, extending to 230 miles, the National Weather Service said.
+Hurricane-force winds, 74 mph and up, extended from the center out 140 miles, and tropical storm-force winds, 39 to 74 mph, extended out 230 miles, the National Weather Service said.

-The heart of the storm was 285 miles east-southeast of Cape Hatteras at 11 p.m. rolling toward the west-northwest at 15 mph.
+The heart of the storm was 285 miles east-southeast of Cape Hatteras at 11 p.m. rolling toward the west-northwest at 15 mph and slowing slightly.
 Top sustained winds remained 80 mph, and some strenghthening was expected as the storm slowed.